rvicode/rvi_course/README.md

 <span><img src="https://img.shields.io/badge/Docker-2CA5E0?style=flat&logo=docker&logoColor=white" /></span>
 <span><img src="https://img.shields.io/badge/PostgreSQL-316192?style=flat&logo=postgresql&logoColor=white" /></span>

-This is a course shop project and boilerplate to start a django project with postgresql as database running on docker.
+This is a project learning programming and boilerplate to start a django project with postgresql as a database running on docker.

 # How to use?